wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Sidero Talos OS on Bare Metal

-Since Kubernetes manages stuff, how about running it on bare-metal machines, get the most performance possible out of the hardware, with minimal overhead?
+How about running Kubernetes on bare-metal machines to get the most performance possible out of hardware, with minimal overhead?

 There is on-going debate about the Operating System to use with Kubernetes.